 Located on the first floor of the Jones Building on the beautiful College of the Ozarks campus, the Art department welcomes all students and visitors to its studios and to the Boger Gallery.
 We look forward to seeing you when you visit and to having you as a student in the Art department.

-Ms. Jayme Burchett - Foundations, Fibres and Art History
+Ms. Jayme Burchett - Foundations, Fibers and Art History

 Dr. Richard Cummings - Graphic Design and Computer Art